adityaaadhikari/SafeVision-/README.md

-# AI Violence Detection System
+# SafeVision-AI Violence Detection System

 A real-time **violence detection system** built using **YOLOv8, OpenCV, and FastAPI**.
 The project uses a webcam as input, performs inference through a trained YOLO model, and streams live annotated video in a browser-based interface.